taijeronv/taijeronv_info/content/home/skills.md

   icon = "atom"
   icon_pack = "fas"
   name = "Military Operations"
-  description = """ Whether it's training the Afghan Police, patrolling Khowst province, or serving on a Brigade Staff, I can operate in all types of high-stress dynamic environments.
+  description = """ Whether it's training the Afghan Police, patrolling in Khowst province, or serving on a Brigade Staff, I can operate in all types of high-stress dynamic environments.
 If you are looking for a rock-solid performer who is competent and reliable, then look no further."""

  [[feature]]
   icon = "user-tie"